neolfik/Quasicrystal/README.md

 ### 🔹 points

 This folder contains `.txt` files of generated points for the quasicrystal.
-This was needed due to the time required for quasicrystal generation with the first-generation programs.
-It can be rewritten to generate everything altogether, but this approach saves time for other users since the quasicrystal is already generated.
+This was needed due to the time required for quasicrystal generation; the recursion of the first two to three repetitions is rather fast in a matter of a few minutes, thanks to parallelization.

 ---